The largest maritime disasters in history. The world's most famous maritime disasters

 Trophy "Berlin"

-The Soviet cruise ship "Admiral Nakhimov" was launched in March 1925 in Lobbendorf, Germany, and received the name "Berlin".
-In the early years of its existence, Berlin operated flights from Germany to New York.
-By the end of the 1930s, transatlantic voyages became unprofitable, and the ship was transferred to Mediterranean cruises.
+The Soviet cruise ship Admiral Nakhimov was launched in March 1925 in Lobbendorf, Germany, receiving the name Berlin.
+In the early years of its existence, the Berlin flew from Germany to New York.
+By the end of the 1930s, transatlantic flights became unprofitable, and the ship was transferred to cruises in the Mediterranean.

 "Berlin", 1920s.
-Photo: commons.wikimedia.org
+Photo: Commons.wikimedia.org

-Prestigious holidays and special operations
+Prestige holidays and special operations

 The promenade deck of the Admiral Nakhimov in 1957.
-Photo: commons.wikimedia.org
+Photo: Commons.wikimedia.org

 Flight Odessa - Batumi - Odessa

-According to the message of the vessel traffic control post (PRDS), at that moment the only ship approached the port of Novorossiysk - the dry cargo ship "Pyotr Vasev", carrying Canadian barley.
-Captain commanded the cargo ship Viktor Tkachenko, who said that he would miss the steamer leaving the bay.
+According to a message from the ship traffic control post (VDR), at that moment the only ship approaching the port of Novorossiysk was the dry cargo ship Pyotr Vasev, carrying Canadian barley.
+The cargo ship was commanded by a captain Victor Tkachenko, who said that he would allow the steamer leaving the bay to pass.

-With a delay of 10 minutes from the schedule, "Admiral Nakhimov" unmoored and rushed to the port exit.
-The steamer passed the gates of the port, entered the course 154.2 and began to follow the direction of the buoys of the Penai banks, which were located at the exit from the bay.
+With a delay of 10 minutes from the schedule, the Admiral Nakhimov unmoored and rushed to the exit from the port.
+The steamer passed the port gates, set a course of 154.2 and began to follow the direction of the Penay Banks buoys, which were located at the exit from the bay.

-At this time, Captain Tkachenko once again confirmed that Pyotr Vasyov would let Admiral Nakhimov through.
-Tkachenko transmitted the same information via radio communication to the second assistant to the captain of the Admiral Nakhimov.
+At this time, Captain Tkachenko once again confirmed that “Pyotr Vasev” would allow “Admiral Nakhimov” to pass.
+Tkachenko transmitted the same information via radio to the second mate of the Admiral Nakhimov.
 Alexander Chudnovsky, who at 23:00 took over the watch from Captain Markov.
-Tkachenko and Chudnovsky agreed that the ships would part on their starboard sides.
-Captain Tkachenko was guided by the indications of ARPA - an automated radar plotting system.
-The data of this device indicated that the ships would safely disperse.
+Tkachenko and Chudnovsky agreed that the ships would pass on their starboard sides.
+Captain Tkachenko relied on the readings of the ARPA - an automated radar course plotting system.
+The data from this device indicated that the ships would disperse safely.

 “Work back immediately!”

-In the meantime, there were those on the Pyotr Vasyov who saw that the situation was developing in a dangerous direction.
-Mate Zubuk drew Tkachenko's attention to the fact that the bearing on the "Admiral Nakhimov" practically does not change, which indicates the threat of a collision.
-At the same time, Zubuk pointed to the lights of the ship, which indicated that the ships were approaching a collision.
+Meanwhile, on the Pyotr Vasyov there were those who saw that the situation was developing in a dangerous direction.
+Mate Zubyuk drew Tkachenko's attention to the fact that the bearing on the Admiral Nakhimov practically does not change, which indicates that there is a threat of collision.
+At the same time, Zubyuk pointed to the lights of the steamer, indicating that the ships were approaching a collision.

-Captain Tkachenko began to give commands to the engine room - "medium forward", "small forward".
-These half-measures no longer helped, and last command Tkachenko became: “Stop, full back!”.
+Captain Tkachenko began to give commands to the engine room - “medium forward”, “small forward”.
+These half measures no longer helped, and last command Tkachenko began: “Stop, go all the way back!”
 However, a heavy cargo ship cannot change direction instantly.
-"Pyotr Vasev" continued to go to the "Admiral Nakhimov".
-On the ship, the officer on duty to the captain Alexander Chudnovsky radioed to the dry cargo ship: “Work back immediately!”.
-The helmsman of the "Admiral Nakhimov" was given the command: "Left aboard!".
+"Pyotr Vasev" continued to go towards "Admiral Nakhimov".
+On the ship, the captain's assistant on the watch, Alexander Chudnovsky, radioed to the cargo ship: “Work back immediately!”
+The helmsman of the Admiral Nakhimov was given the command: “Left aboard!”

-This did not help - at 23:12 there was a collision.
-"Pyotr Vasev" at a speed of 5 knots entered at an angle of 110 ° in the middle of the starboard side of the ship.
-In the underwater part, the bulk carrier entered with its protruding part, the bulb, into the hull of the Admiral Nakhimov for several meters in the bulkhead area between the engine and boiler rooms.
-"Admiral Nakhimov" continued to move forward by inertia, turning the cargo ship and thereby increasing the size of the hole in the starboard side, which eventually amounted to about 80 square meters.
+This did not help - at 23:12 a collision occurred.
+"Pyotr Vasev" at a speed of 5 knots entered the middle of the starboard side of the steamer at an angle of 110°.
+In the underwater part, the bulk carrier entered with its protruding part, the bulb, several meters into the hull of the Admiral Nakhimov in the area of the bulkhead between the engine and boiler rooms.
+The Admiral Nakhimov continued to move forward by inertia, turning the cargo ship around and thereby increasing the size of the hole in the starboard side, which eventually amounted to about 80 square meters.

 A huge hole led to the rapid flooding of the ship.
 In just 30 seconds, the engine room was filled with water.
-The ship began to roll to starboard.
-Emergency lighting, which switched on instead of the main one, worked for only two minutes.
-Many people were locked in cabins inside the sinking ship.
-All that the team members managed to do was launch inflatable rafts.
-8 minutes after the collision, at 23:20, "Admiral Nakhimov" went under water, leaving hundreds of people fighting for their lives on the surface.
-Among them was not the assistant captain Alexander Chudnovsky.
-The sailor, realizing that the ship was dying, pronounced a death sentence on himself - having gone down to his cabin, he locked himself in it and, together with the Admiral Nakhimov, went to the bottom.
+The ship began to fall to starboard.
+The emergency lighting, which turned on to replace the main one that had turned off, only worked for two minutes.
+Many people were trapped in cabins inside the sinking ship.
+All the team members managed to do was launch the inflatable rafts.
+8 minutes after the collision, at 23:20, the Admiral Nakhimov sank under the water, leaving hundreds of people fighting for their lives on the surface.
+Among them there was no assistant captain Alexander Chudnovsky.
+The sailor, realizing that the ship was dying, pronounced a death sentence on himself - going down to his cabin, he locked himself in it and, together with the Admiral Nakhimov, sank to the bottom.

-More than 60 ships rescued dying people
+More than 60 ships rescued the dying people

-The crew of the dry-cargo ship Pyotr Vasyov also took part in the rescue operation, raising 36 people on board.
-Of the 1243 people on board, 423 were killed: 359 passengers and 64 crew members.
+The crew of the dry cargo ship “Pyotr Vasev” also took part in the rescue operation, bringing 36 people on board.
+Of the 1,243 people on board, 423 died: 359 passengers and 64 crew members.
 Among the dead were 23 children.

 Who is guilty?

-The captain of the "Peter Vasyov" went to Israel and died in a shipwreck.
+The captain of the Peter Vasyov went to Israel and died in a shipwreck.

 In 1992, after the collapse of the USSR, the presidents of Russia and Ukraine pardoned the convicted captains.